 Other factors lenders consider include a good credit profile, the appraised value of the property, and annual taxes.

-So, can a reverse mortgage affect your credit?
-The answer is no. However, using the funds to pay off other debts may positively affect your credit reports and can boost your credit score.
+So, can a reverse mortgage affect the borrower’s credit?
+The answer is no. However, using the funds to pay off other debts may positively affect their credit reports and can boost their credit score.

-Reverse mortgages traditionally do not have any effect on Social Security or Medicare.
+Reverse mortgages traditionally do not have any effect on Social Security or Medicare, but clients should always consult their tax advisor or appropriate government agency for any affect on taxes or government benefits.

 How Lenders Review Reverse Mortgage Credit Score History

 Before lenders approve loans, they will examine a borrower’s credit history and credit report.
-However, the Department of Housing and Urban Development (HUD) does not require a specific FICO for borrower to prove satisfactory credit to get a reverse mortgage.
+However, the Department of Housing and Urban Development (HUD) does not require a specific FICO for borrowers to prove satisfactory credit for a reverse mortgage.
 Instead they look at the borrowers overall payment history and affordability.

-If you have poor credit or bad credit history, lenders will conduct further financial assessments to determine why you had accounts in default or late payments and if any extenuating circumstances apply.
+If the borrower has poor credit or bad credit history, lenders will conduct further financial assessments to determine why they had accounts in default or late payments and if any extenuating circumstances apply.

 Get Help with Reverse Mortgages Today

-Although requirements for these mortgages are not as strict as for traditional mortgages, borrowers must still must meet some criteria before they can be approved.
-These lending criteria can be challenging to understand without the help of a qualified specialist.
+Although requirements for these mortgages are not as strict as for traditional mortgages, borrowers must still meet some criteria before they can be approved.
+The lending criteria can be challenging to understand but Smartfi is here to help.

 **Age requirements differ by product and state.